 Bread pudding is a dish that was invented to use up stale or extra leftover bread.
-No one wanted to throw the food out, and instead of letting it go to waste they decided to make a recipe out of it.
-Bread pudding actually dates back to the 11th and 12th centuries.
-In lower class homes, it was often called “poor man’s pudding.”
+No one wanted to throw the food out, and instead of letting it go to waste, they decided to make a recipe out of it.

-I make bread puddings fairly often so if you love this banana bread pudding recipe, you should take a look at these tasty bread pudding desserts I have made with ends and crusts!
+I make bread puddings reasonably often, so if you love this banana bread pudding recipe, you should look at these tasty bread pudding desserts I have made with ends and crusts!

-Just in case you are a beginner when it comes to gluten free eating, I thought I would tell you about my guide to help you.
-Take a look at this gluten free pantry essentials and equipment recommendations because it will give you lots of guidance.
+If you are a beginner in gluten-free eating, I thought I would tell you about my guide to help you.
+Look at these gluten free pantry essentials and equipment recommendations because they will give you lots of guidance.

-One of my favorite things about this banana bread pudding recipe is that it is really versatile.
-You can add ingredients, make it dairy-free or even make it nut free.
+One of my favorite things about this banana bread pudding recipe is its versatility.
+You can add ingredients, make it dairy-free, or even make it nut-free.
 Adjust it to your liking, and you will savor every bite.

-- Chocolate Chips – add your favorite chocolate chips to take this to a new level!
+- Add your favorite chocolate chips to take this to a new level!
 Bananas and chocolate go together perfectly.